 What you see around The Bend today is rooted in its past.

 Few attractions bring this to light better than The History Museum, which is on the same campus as the Studebaker National Museum and includes the pristine Oliver Mansion.
 Its exhibits paint a vivid picture of South Bend and the surrounding area — from prehistory to settlement to the rise of industry with stops along the way.
-It’s a must-see for any visitor, especially those with an interest in history.
+It’s a must-see for any visitor, especially those looking to include a history tour on their itinerary.